 Chippendale style furniture is one of the most popular styles of antique furniture today.
 Whether it's a bookcase, side chair, chest of drawers or any other piece of furniture, Chippendale design is a perfect way to enhance any room.
-This style has remained so desirable because of how well it blends form and function together—it’s truly a hallmark of the best and most enduring furniture designs.
+Originating in England, This style has remained so desirable because of how well it blends form and function together—it’s truly a hallmark of the best and most enduring neoclassical furniture designs.

 Chippendale furniture will not only give your home an elegant and timeless feel, but they’re durable as anything; often lasting for generations.
 Whether you go with original period furniture or a high-quality reproduction, Chippendale style furnishings are sure to elevate any home’s interior design.
 Whether you're looking to decorate your living room, dining room, entryway, or home office, this style can be a great fit, from dining tables to console tables.